 When a take-back option is not readily available, you can dispose of medicines at home.
-Some medications, such as controlled substances have high risk for abuse, it is recommended that they be flushed down the toilet by the FDA.
+Do not flush unused medications (other than certain controlled substances) down the toilet.
+This can negatively impact the environment and our water sources.
+However, some medications, such as controlled substances have a high risk for abuse. it is recommended that these medications be flushed down the toilet by the FDA.
 Learn more about medications that should be flushed here.

 If you are going to dispose of your medication at home, it is recommended you dispose of them in the household trash in the following way.

 - Remove the drugs from their original containers and mix them with something undesirable, such as used coffee grounds, dirt, or cat litter.
 This makes the medicine less appealing to children and pets and unrecognizable to someone who might intentionally go through the trash looking for drugs.

 - Put the mixture in something you can close (a re-sealable zipper storage bag, empty can, or another container) to prevent the drug from leaking or spilling out.